 Our choice models have been used to size the impact of a carbon impost on demand for Australia from international travellers, through to determining whether the optimal marketing approach to New Zealanders should be Brand Australia, a state brand or a specific regional destination.

-instinct and reason’s travel and tourism research has driven the development of ongoing communications, new product development and marketing strategies for Australia, a number of state tourism organisations and other tourism operators.
+instinct and reason’s travel and tourism research has driven the development of ongoing communications, new product development and marketing strategies, and we can do that for you.
+We have helped clients understand their customers and make informed decisions that lead to profitable marketing and advertising initiatives.

-instinct and reason has assisted with the design of new tourism product such as the Three Capes Track (length of walk, type of path, interpretive features and hut requirements), the national walking classification scheme to help walkers decide whether they can walk a particular journey, and the optimal ingredients for an appealing food and wine destination.
+We have assisted with the design of new tourism products such as the Award Winning Three Capes Track (length of walk, type of path, interpretive features and hut requirements), the national walking classification scheme to help walkers decide whether they can walk a particular journey, and the optimal ingredients for an appealing food and wine destination (to name only a few examples of our work).